-DLP technology is used in the following three major applications:
+Digital light processing technology is used in the following three major applications:

-The automotive industry uses DLP technology in smart headlights and head-up displays (HUD).
+The automotive industry uses digital light processors in smart headlights and head-up displays (HUD).
 Smart headlights automatically manage the direction of the high beams, adjusting them away from oncoming traffic or into the direction of a turn so they illuminate and enhance the driver’s viewable area.
 The light from smart headlights travels farther, providing a longer viewpoint and more time for the driver to safely respond to hazards ahead.
 Head-up displays project images, which may include travel speed or directions from a GPS system, onto the windshield within the driver’s field of view.
 This allows the driver to remain focused on the road ahead rather than looking down at the dashboard.
 An additional safety feature in HUD may be enhanced signage recognition with display on the windshield.

 Display and projection

-In display and projection applications, DLP technology uses two chip sizes.
+In display and projection applications, digital light processing technology uses two chip sizes.
 Pico chipsets are used for compact and ultra-mobile applications, delivering excellent image quality for devices including smartphones, tablets, virtual and augmented reality headsets and glasses, gaming accessories, medical devices, and elevator signage.
 Smart home applications such as thermostats, lighting, appliance displays, and entertainment systems can also operate using these pico chipsets.
 Larger displays use standard chipsets and include applications such as laser TVs, large-scale digital signage in airports and sporting arenas, and educational tools like classroom multimedia devices where vivid, high-resolution images are needed.

 Advanced light control

-DLP systems utilize a highly temperature-sensitive semiconductor chip as the base for the DMD.
+Digital light processor systems utilize a highly temperature-sensitive semiconductor chip as the base for the DMD.
 DMD systems operate efficiently from 0 – 70°C. DMD performance is extremely robust over this relatively large operating temperature range.
 However, there is a direct correlation between extreme temperature conditions and performance degradation.
 As a result, operating and storage temperature limits are imposed on DMDs.

-In addition to operating in tight spaces, automotive and consumer electronics need to be lighter and more efficient, which requires a DLP cooling solution that is just as compact and efficient.
+In addition to operating in tight spaces, automotive and consumer electronics need to be lighter and more efficient, which requires a cooling solution that is just as compact and efficient.
 Space constraints can negatively impact airflow, resulting in reduced performance of the thermal management solution such as heat sinks.
 This is often found in compact smart headlight compartments where air does not always flow consistently in one direction, lowering the effect of the heat sink.
 Constant airflow ensures proper heat dissipation, as does proper selection of a thermal solution that accounts for all application variables.

-2-D diagram of DLP cooling application
+2-D diagram of cooling digital light processing application

-Laird Thermal Solutions for DLPs
+Laird Thermal Systems’ Solutions

 Laird Thermal Systems has expertise in designing and implementing Peltier thermal management solutions, with proficiency in mating heat exchangers to maximize heat transfer most efficiently, no matter the airflow characteristics.
 Laird Thermal Systems offers both standard and custom design solutions to eliminate thermal noise and meet application SWaP (size, weight, and power) requirements.
+The modules offer reliable solid-state construction, long life operation and a compact form factor that fits into most DLP applications.
 Thermoelectric coolers also eliminate outgassing, as the proprietary thermal interface materials feature extremely low outgas properties.

 The HiTemp ETX Series thermoelectric coolers are designed for applications where the ambient temperature exceeds the maximum operating temperature of the sensitive electronics requiring cooling.
-The thermoelectric cooler features an enhanced module construction that prevents performance-degradation, which is common in standard-grade thermoelectric coolers operating in temperature environments exceeding 80°C. The HiTemp ETX Series protects critical DLP electronic devices and provides active cooling for applications operating in temperatures ranging from 80°C to 150°C with precise temperature control up to 0.01°C. When compared to standard thermoelectric coolers, the new HiTemp ETX Series is assembled with advanced thermoelectric materials, boosting cooling capacity by up to 10%.
-It also features an improved thermal insulating barrier creating a maximum temperature differential (ΔT) of 83°C. The modules offer reliable solid-state construction, long life operation and a compact form factor that fits into most DLP applications.
+The thermoelectric cooler features an enhanced module construction that prevents performance-degradation, which is common in standard-grade thermoelectric coolers operating in temperature environments exceeding 80°C. The HiTemp ETX Series protects critical electronic components in digital light processors and provides active cooling for applications operating in temperatures ranging from 80°C to 150°C with precise temperature control up to 0.01°C. Compared to standard thermoelectric coolers, this product series features advanced thermoelectric materials, boosting cooling capacity by up to 10%.
+The improved thermal insulating barrier creates a maximum temperature differential (ΔT) of 83°C.

 The HiTemp ETX Series is available in more than 50 models with a wide range of heat-pumping capacities, geometric form factors, and various input voltages to cover the wide range of DLP design requirements.
 Heat pumping capacities range from 7.7 to 340 Watts in form factors as small as 12 mm x 12 mm to 62 x 62 mm.

 Selecting the right thermal solution for a particular application can be a long and difficult process for a thermal engineer, one that requires many technological and financial trade-offs.
 In order to speed-up and simplify this process, Laird Thermal Systems developed the Thermal Wizard™ to serve as a virtual thermal management assistant so that thermal decisions can be made faster and more accurately.
 The Thermal Wizard does the heavy lifting, sorting through the data and calculating the performance, leaving the decisions to the designer.
 The Thermal Wizard simulates cooling applications to help select thermoelectric coolers, thermoelectric cooler assemblies, or liquid cooling systems.
-The Thermal Wizard is available at https://www.lairdthermal.com/thermal-wizard/thermal-wizard-home-qc-requirements
+The Thermal Wizard is available at https://www.lairdthermal.com/thermal-wizard-peltier-home

 DLP technology is used for applications ranging from smart automotive headlights and vehicle head-up displays to projection and advanced light control.
 Heat fluctuations within the devices can lead to degradation of performance, loss of accuracy, and reduced image resolution.
 Use of active cooling solutions with HiTemp ETX Series thermoelectric coolers can provide the necessary protection to keep sensitive electronics below their maximum operation temperatures.
 Laird Thermal Systems offers both standard and custom design solutions that meet DLP technology requirements.